 2013-2014 I taught courses and developed practicums while on the faculty of the Canadian School of Natural Nutrition.

-In early 2014 Lutz Nutrition was nominated for the Top 40 Under 40; award for entrepreneurs in Penticton, it was an award with a huge component in community service.
+In 2014 Lutz Nutrition was awarded a Top 40 Under 40 for entrepreneurs in Penticton.

-In 2015, took my business full time.
-I was featured in September of 2015 and October of 2016 on CBC Radio as the local fermented foods specialist, I continued to take my fermentation workshops throughout the valley and do more public speaking gigs.
-Fermenting the Okanagan is my online home, join me there!
+September 2015/October 2016 featured on CBC Radio as the local fermented foods specialist, I continued to take my fermentation workshops throughout the valley and do more public speaking gigs.
+Fermenting the Okanagan is my online group, feel free to join me there!